TheTorProject/libight-build-android/README.md

 this script cross compiles libight under `./build` and puts the compiled libraries and haders under `./dist`.

+Note that the above script also compiles the tests, which however will fail because they cannot be executed on the build suystem.

 *XXX* The current master branch of libight does not cross compile for `android-x86` and MIPS because some small fixes are needed to convince `boost` to compile with `libcxx` STL and `gabi++` ABI.